 Your microbiome, or ‘gut flora,’ (microorganisms such as bacteria, parasites and fungi) is solely governed by what you eat.
-If you, for example, stop eating harmful fiber and starches, the bacteria that feed off it will die and be replaced by other bacteria that enjoy what you are now eating.
+If you, for example, stop eating harmful fiber and starches (carbohydrates,) the bacteria that feed off it will die and be replaced by other bacteria that enjoy what you are now eating.
 The only reason you have a specific strain of bacteria is because that strain is taking advantage of what you are feeding them by your current food choices.
 And the truth is, you don’t need them.

 In fact, your microbiome will always adapt to your diet and no matter what you eat, it will be able to ferment some of the foodstuff and supply you with short-chain fatty acids and probiotics.

-In other words, the popular talk about consuming a varied diet to accomplish a diverse microbiome, which is believed to make ‘the whole system more stable’, is mostly nonsense.
+In other words, the popular talk about consuming a varied diet to accomplish a diverse microbiome, which is believed to make ‘the whole system more stable’, is complete nonsense.
 Funny thing is, a strict carnivore diet (eating only meat and organ meat), will score you an 8 out of 10 on a microbiome diversity test.

 Actually, too much gut bacteria can be very harmful to your intestines, especially if your intestine walls have been damaged by consumption of insoluble fiber, lectins (grains and legumes) and saponins (soybeans, beans, garlic, oats, quinoa, etc.).